Aloe Vera and Handy Herbs

 inside my tattered copy of Back to Eden by Jethro Kloss

 Back To Eden by Jethro Kloss was recommended to me by an elderly woman in a nursing home when I was visiting my grandmother there.
 We were talking about herbs under our feet, seen only as weeds.
-Because of that older woman's reference, I went looking for this book, Back to Eden and found the authorized Jethro Kloss family edition in a health food store.
+Because of that older woman's reference, I went looking for this book, Back to Eden and found the authorized family edition of his classic book in a health food store.

 In this book, his daughter Promise tells about her father's life and gives a biography, and in the next preface, Jethro himself tells how he came into this lifestyle.